h-griffin/datingapp/README.md

 - default img doesnt display in dav, add or || in nav
 - from fresh upload, auto main does not populate nav and main img
-- in photo editor componennt in on success item()
+- in photo editor component in on success item()

 # ========= SECTION 12 =========